 Admission requirements

-Candidates must be holders of a Bachelor of Science in Geosciences and Environment, subject area Geology, awarded by the University of Lausanne, or of a Bachelor of Science in Earth Sciences awarded by the University of Geneva.
-Another degree or academic title may be judged equivalent and give access to the Master’s degree course, with or without further conditions.
+The Bachelor of Science in Geosciences and Environment, subject area Geology, awarded by the University of Lausanne, or the Bachelor of Science in Earth Sciences awarded by the University of Geneva provide direct, unconditional admission.

 Enrolment and final dates